Major Groups > Boletes > Suillus > Suillus salmonicolor

 Description:

-Pore Surface: At first covered with a thick, orangish to grayish partial veil that is baggy and rubbery, with a white roll of tissue on the lower edge; yellow to orangish, becoming brownish with age; not bruising; 1-2 round or angular pores per mm; not boletinoid; tubes to about 1 cm deep.
+Pore Surface: At first covered with a thick, orangish to grayish partial veil that is baggy and rubbery, with a white roll of tissue on the lower edge; dull cinnamon orange at first, maturing to deeper brownish orange, or yellowish; not bruising; 1–2 angular pores per mm; not boletinoid; tubes to about 1 cm deep.

-Flesh: Orangish to yellowish, often salmon orange in the stem base; not staining on exposure.
+Flesh: Yellowish to orangish in cap; darker orange in the stem; deep salmon orange in the stem base; not staining on exposure; often marbled.

 Odor and Taste: Not distinctive.